nicolas-van/letsencrypt-renew/README.md

     chmod +x renew-ssl-certs.bash
     (crontab -l ; echo "@daily /root/renew-ssl-certs.bash")| crontab -

-To register a domain first add these lines inside the `server` part of your nginx configuration:
+To register a domain first add these lines inside the `server` part of your nginx configuration (you should already have a working configuration on http):

     location ~ /.well-known {
         allow all;